chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 - An `option` defines one of the choices a user can make in a `select` tag.
 A `select` element is useless without its `option` elements.
   - The text contained inside the `<option>` element is what the user sees in the dropdown list.
-  - Each `option` represents a possible value for the select, and they use the `value` attribute as the value sent to the server with the `select` element's name.
+  - Value: Each `option` represents a possible value for the select, and they use the `value` attribute as the value sent to the server with the `select` element's name.
-  - If an `option` does not have a `value` attribute, the browser uses the text contained by the `option` element instead.
+  - No value: If an `option` does not have a `value` attribute, the browser uses the text contained by the `option` element instead.

 - `<select>` elements often have a placeholder `option` that says something like "Choose One" and has a `value` of an empty string, as well as a `disabled` and `selected` attribute.
   - In HTML, the `disabled` and `selected` attributes are used with the `<select>` element to specify whether a particular option within a dropdown list should be disabled or preselected.